 To bring a mitigation system back to working a condition, a comprehensive inspection of the equipment and components will help radon professionals target and solve the problem.
 After a thorough inspection, we will repair any components we can.
 Ideally, the mitigation components will be preserved as much as possible, to keep costs low for you.
 In the event that a certain component is unable to be repaired, or we find the system inadequate for your home, we will recommend replacing the system.

 Radon levels can usually be lowered through a mitigation system.
 To make your home a safe place to live, your mitigation system needs to be functioning properly.
 Have you learned that your radon levels are high even though you have an existing system?
-Radon-Rid is a radon remediation inspection company, with certified professionals who can inspect and test your existing system to keep you safe.
+Radon-Rid, LLC is a radon testing, inspection and remediation company, with certified professionals who can inspect and test your existing system to keep you safe.
 We can also provide you a thorough radon inspection report.
 Contact us today to schedule your radon inspection!